kkong99/Instagram/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+I had trouble with parse and I wasn't able to finish implementing the edit profile page.

 ## License